Desperately seeking sunshine

 South eastern Australia: places that I visited

-REWIND: Tuesday 2 August 2022 – Elias May Perrywood is born, my first son Patrick’s first son.
+REWIND: Tuesday 2 August 2022 – My first son’s first son is born.

 A newborn baby, Elias, in his mother Andrea's arms looking up at her obscured face